 Kape Technologies is one of the most powerful companies in the VPN industry.
-With the acquisition of ExpressVPN in 2021, the company managed to merge some of the greatest providers together, including ZenMate, CyberGhost, and PIA.
-Yes, PIA and ExpressVPN are sister companies as of 2021, and in a way, they share some similarities.
+With the acquisition of ExpressVPN in 2021, the company managed to merge some of the greatest providers together, including CyberGhost and PIA.
+Yes, PIA and ExpressVPN are sister companies as of 2021, and they share some similarities.

-However, keep in mind that we’re talking about some of the oldest providers on the market, and with a very long experience in this field, both proved to have an insane value.
+However, keep in mind that we’re talking about some of the oldest providers on the market, and with a very long experience in this field, both have proven to have insane value.
+We’ll be honest, one provider is better than the other, and in this ExpressVPN vs PIA test and comparison for 2026, that was ExpressVPN.

-If you’re wondering which provider you should buy for safeguarding your online privacy, streaming, and security features, I think this ExpressVPN vs Private Internet Access comparison will be quite useful.
+If you wonder which provider you should buy for safeguarding your online privacy, streaming, and security features, this ExpressVPN vs Private Internet Access comparison will be quite helpful.
 And now, let us begin – imagine a gong ringing in your room as a sign of a start.

 PIA vs ExpressVPN: Apps & Ease of Use